Limits of saturated ideals: General results on multigraded ideals and Hilbert schemes

 \subsection{Miscellaneous results}

-In this section we gather two rather technical yet general results, which form important parts of the arguments in~\S\ref{sec:examples} and~\S\ref{ssec:smoothnessOfSaturated}, respectively. \begin{lemma}[small tangent space implies large intersection, {\cite[Lemma~2.6]{Mandziuk}}] Let $X$ be a scheme locally of finite type over $\kk$ and $Z_1, Z_2\subseteq X$ be irreducible closed subschemes.
-Let $x\in Z_1\cap Z_2$ be a $\kk$-point.
+In this subsection we gather two rather technical yet general results, which form important parts of the arguments in~\S\ref{sec:examples} and~\S\ref{ssec:smoothnessOfSaturated}, respectively. \begin{lemma}[small tangent space implies large intersection, {\cite[Lemma~2.6]{Mandziuk}}] Let $X$ be a scheme locally of finite type over a field $\kappa$ and $Z_1, Z_2\subseteq X$ be irreducible closed subschemes.
+Let $x\in Z_1\cap Z_2$ be a $\kappa$-point.
 Then every irreducible component of $Z_1\cap Z_2$ has dimension at least

 \end{lemma}